 Here we will look at the minor games meaning and the different types of minor games that can be played.

 These games require as minimum as 20 minutes and can be played for an endless number of hours depending upon your spare time and energy.
-Here is a minor games list with 10 games that you can try out:-
+Here is a minor child games list with 10 games that you can try out:-

 Top Eleven Easy to Play Minor Games: